Buy to let mortgage broker for landlords and investors

 You do not have to be buying to use a BTL mortgage.
 Many landlords remortgage to release equity from buy to let properties that have grown in value, then recycle that cash to purchase a buy to let next.

-On a refinance we lend against existing equity, so you may not need fresh cash if the value is there.
+On a refinance the lender lends against existing equity, so you may not need fresh cash if the value is there.
 The same ICR stress test applies, run through our buy to let calculator.
 If you already let a former home, the same logic applies once the lender moves you from a consent to let arrangement onto a proper buy-to-let mortgage.

 If your plan is buy, refurbish, refinance, rent (BRRR), the refinance is the exit: you buy with short-term refurbishment finance, add value, then refinance at the higher post-works value and pull most of your cash back out.
 We stress-test that exit before you commit.